snabbco/snabb/src/doc/documentation-guide.md

 ## General Considerations

 Documentation is most effective when it is precise, concise and uniform.
-Documentation is not a novel, or a blog post.
-It should not be fun to read.
-Documentation should be normative, and as such be an especially unsurprising and bare read.
-Described below are the cornerstones of boring writing.
-Embrace them!

  - **Preciseness**.
 Vague descriptions do more harm than good as different readers will derive different interpretations.
 Make sure you use the most